 Starting with the side they fold back to, close the louvres and pull the first bi-folding shutters towards you.
 From here, you can work your way along the shutters closing the louvres and pulling each section towards you until all the panels have been pushed to the side.

-If you are thinking about getting shutters for your home, follow the link for inspirational shapes and styles: www.houzz.com/window-shutters
+If you’re thinking about getting shutters for your home, browse our shapes and styles for inspiration.